Dorothy Sayers and Classical Education

 Classical education has its roots in the classical era of Greek and Rome.
 Roman children learned to speak and read Greek and Latin.
 Boys developed the logical skills to argue in the forum.
 The rhetoric skills to convince the masses to follow them.

 The medieval times carried on the tradition and expounded on it.
 Universities gradually sprang up.
 Greek and Latin still formed the basis for educated men and women.

 Then we reach the eighteen hundreds and new educational philosophies developed.
 People questioned the automatic teaching of Greek and Latin instead of teaching practical skills and new knowledge.

 The educational system changed for better and worse.

 Enter Dorothy Sayers into the scene.

 In 1947 Dorothy Sayers gave a lecture titled The Lost Tools of Learning at Oxford University.
-She outlined a course of education which sparked imaginations around the world.
-Eventually it became the modern classical education movement.
+She outlined a course of education that sparked imaginations around the world.
+Eventually, it became the modern classical education movement.

 What did she expound in her lecture?
 That while we teach students subjects, we fail to teach them to think.
 We fail to teach them to learn.

 We must return to the first part of the medieval syllabus, specifically the Trivium.

 The Trivium consists of three parts, grammar, dialectic, and rhetoric.
 Not subjects but rather skills children and adults need in order to tackle the subjects of the Quadrivium or any other subject for that matter.